haolin0/universal/README.md

 Wireless doorbell:
 Requires 2 esp01 modules, one connected button and other connected to buzzer, both on GPIO 3.

-configuration file for esp connected to button, assuming bell will ring when GPIO is low:
+configuration file for esp connected to button, assuming buzzer will sound when GPIO is low:
 ```
 iomon 3 ESP/service/ESP_xxxxxx "setio 3 0" "setio 3 1"
 ```